Crowds21/sheffield_acs/pages/Vector Representations of Text.md

 - Vector Spaces of Text
 	- word-word (term-context)
 	- document-word (bag-of-words)
-- The role of vector representations of text ref:: ((63dfa9b7-0b0a-408b-9350-fcf02cf32525))
+- Its purpose of vector representations of text ref:: ((63dfa9b7-0b0a-408b-9350-fcf02cf32525))
 	- Encode the meaning of words so we can compute ==semantic similarity== between them
 	- Document retrieval
+	- Apply Machine Learning on textual data